-Tokyo Electron introduced stock delivery schemes (hereinafter "the Schemes") from the fiscal year ended March 31, 2019 as a common global incentive plan.
-The purpose of the Schemes is to encourage the directors of the Company and its subsidiaries (excluding outside directors), executive officers and senior and mid-level employees to contribute to improving medium-term business performance, as well as to share a shareholder perspective by holding Company shares and raising awareness towards enhancing corporate value.
+Tokyo Electron introduced stock delivery schemes (hereinafter "the Schemes") as a common global incentive plan.
+The purpose of the Schemes is to encourage the directors of the Company and its subsidiaries (excluding outside directors), corporate officers, executive officers and senior and mid-level employees to contribute to improving medium-term business performance, as well as to share a shareholder perspective by holding Company shares and raising awareness towards enhancing corporate value.

-For the Company's outside directors, the Company has introduced non-performance-linked stock-based compensation from the fiscal year ended March 31, 2021 as a system that is more consistent with their expected role of advising management from the perspective of increasing corporate value over the medium- to long-term, in addition to management supervision.
-In accordance with that objective, the Company's outside directors are now within the scope.
+For the Company's outside directors, the Company has introduced non-performance-linked stock-based compensation as a system that is more consistent with their expected role of advising management from the perspective of increasing corporate value over the medium- to long-term, in addition to management supervision.
+In accordance with that objective, the Company's outside directors are now within the scope of the Schemes.